satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 - Use a separate CommonJS build that contains the platform-specific files, and can import them without specifying the file extension.
 - Instead of separate files, use a single file with platform-specific logic conditionally executed based on the platform.
+- Omit the extension from the import statement - while this won't work on Node.js, bundlers such as Metro, Webpack etc. still support ESM without file extensions.

 ## TypeScript